clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 <img style="width:370;height:270px" src="/static/img/2023-tailscaleoperator/glitch.jpg" >

 Testing initially took place on a k3s test cluster running ARM64 Ubuntu 22.04 and I documented my findings in this issue:
 <a href="https://q6o.to/ghitsc8735" target="_blank">https://github.com/tailscale/tailscale/issues/8733</a>.

+> As of October 2023 this issue is resolved in the upstream and latest Tailscale container images.
+If you are intersted in the gory details including how to install the operator into a cluster from source read on, else jump forward to [Ingress below](#adding-ingress).

 The short form was that although the Tailscale operator installed fine and was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.

 Since I now found myself blocked with the Operator solution, I decided to try some of the <a href="https://q6o.to/tsckb1185" target="_blank">other Kubernetes solutions that Tailscale offers</a>.
 Whilst not as elegant as the operator, both the Proxy and Sidecar approaches can achieve a similar result albeit with increasingly more manual steps.
 The result of that testing was: